luke-elson/luke-elson.github.io/teaching/grs-rules.md

 discipline, this is roughly the maximum length for a publishable paper (though they may grow during the review and editing process.)
 Sometimes there might be legitimate exceptions to the limit, for example a paper in the history of philosophy that includes extensive quotes.
-I can’t imagine exceptions would be common, but if you think your paper qualifies, please discuss this with me in advance.
+I can't imagine exceptions would be common, but if you think your paper qualifies, please discuss this with me in advance.
 Second, the limit limits workload for everyone.
 Little is gained by having everybody read